Rebell-Leader/PrivaNote/docs/CODE_SIGNING.md

 #### How to obtain Windows certificates:
 - Purchase a code signing certificate from a trusted CA (DigiCert, Sectigo, etc.)
-- Convert to base64: `base64 -i certificate.p12 | pbcopy` (macOS) or `certutil -encode certificate.p12 certificate.txt` (Windows)
+- Convert to base64:
+  - macOS/Linux: `base64 -i certificate.p12 | pbcopy`
+  - Windows: `certutil -encode certificate.p12 certificate.txt` then copy the content between the header/footer lines

 ### macOS Code Signing and Notarization

 1. **APPLE_ID**: Your Apple ID email
 2. **APPLE_ID_PASS**: App-specific password for your Apple ID
-3. **APPLE_TEAM_ID**: Your Apple Developer Team ID
+3. **APPLE_TEAM_ID**: Your Apple Developer Team ID (found in Apple Developer portal)
 4. **MAC_CERTIFICATE**: Base64-encoded .p12 certificate file
 5. **MAC_CERTIFICATE_PASSWORD**: Password for the certificate

 #### How to obtain macOS certificates:
-- Enroll in Apple Developer Program
+- Enroll in Apple Developer Program ($99/year)
-- Create certificates in Apple Developer portal
+- Create "Developer ID Application" certificate in Apple Developer portal
+- Download and install in Keychain Access
-- Export from Keychain Access as .p12 file
+- Export from Keychain Access as .p12 file (right-click → Export)
 - Convert to base64: `base64 -i certificate.p12 | pbcopy`

 #### How to create app-specific password: